AnyStatus/AnyStatus/README.md

 ## About

-[AnyStatus](https://www.anystat.us) is a powerful tool that brings together Metrics, Events, and Critical Information from various sources.
+[AnyStatus](https://www.anystat.us) is a powerful tool that brings together metrics, events, and information from various sources into one simple dashboard.
 Designed for extensibility, AnyStatus enables you to control and monitor your stack remotely.
-Including your CI/CD pipelines, cloud and on-premise resources, deployment environments, networks, containers, pull requests, work items, and more.
+Including CI/CD pipelines, cloud and on-premise resources, deployment environments, networks, containers, pull requests, work items, and more.

 ## Installing and running AnyStatus